kjnapier/spacerocks/README.md

 The `spacerocks` prediction never differs from the JPL Horizons prediction by more than half an arcsecond.

 Several common use cases are illustrated in [tutorial notebooks](./notebooks/).
+One that I find rather useful is a subclass of `rebound's`
+`Simulation` class.
+See a short tutorial [here](./notebooks/Simulation.ipynb).
 For more information, see [the documentation](./docs/).
 The [SpaceRock](./docs/SpaceRock.md) doc is a good place to start.

 ### Installation